 - Gently lift out the cupcakes from the muffin tin onto a cooling rack to let cool completely.
 Frost as desired!

-Recipe Source: barley adapted from Cook’s Illustrated (decreased salt, used light sour cream)
+Recipe Source: barely adapted from Cook’s Illustrated (decreased salt, used light sour cream)